isaacs/tshy/README.md

 and have not been updated to read the package entry points via `exports`.

+**Warning: this will likely cause incorrect types to be loaded.**
+Use with extreme caution.
+It's almost always better to _not_ define top-level `main` and `types` fields if you are shipping a hybrid module.
+Users will need to update their `module` and `moduleResolution` tsconfigs appropriately. **That is a good thing, and will save them future headaches.**

 You can tell tshy to export a top-level `main` and `types` field by setting `main` to either `commonjs` or `esm`.
 If `main` is set to `"commonjs"`, then the package will not have `"type":